My research resolves around a number of key areas, all pulled together with the common theme of ‘sea level’.

 Late Quaternary sea-level and climate change

 The timing and nature of sea-level change is critical to efforts to understand changes in ice sheet mass balance and ocean circulation during different climate states.
-I have worked on developing late Holocene sea-level reconstructions from salt marshes in northwest Europe, North America, Greenland and Alaska to understand the driving mechanisms of recent sea-level change.
+I have worked on developing late Holocene sea-level reconstructions from salt marshes in northwest Europe, North America, Greenland and Alaska to understand the driving mechanisms of recent sea-level change and carbon storage.
 I am currently involved in research in the North Sea, looking at high-rates of sea level change during the early Holocene, working with researchers in both the UK (British Geological Survey, Leeds) and the Netherlands (GSN-TNO, Utrecht, Deltares).

 Abrupt sea-level change

 I have been involved in research into sea-level change associated with abrupt events for a long time.
 In particular, I have worked extensively in Alaska looking at the spatial and temporal similarities and differences of large megathrust earthquakes during the Holocene and associated tsunami hazard risk in the Pacific.
 I have also worked on palaeo-tsunamis in the North Atlantic and am currently involved in the White Rose INUNDATION project which aims to improve coastal community hazard assessment using novel experiments.

 Throughout my research I have sought to develop the most robust and accurate reconstructions of past sea level possible.
 This has led me to publish numerous papers on methods of sea-level reconstruction, particularly focused on using microfossils.
 I have recently become interested in the use of novel geophysical techniques to better reconstruct past sea level and have a number of postgraduate students working in this area.
 In particular, we have a growing sub-marine landscapes group at Leeds, conducting research with geophysical datasets and cores to better understand palaeo-landscapes and sediment mobility for offshore infrastructure.